OpenGATE/opengate/readme.md

 ./all_tests.py
 ```

-Once installed, you can have a look at all tests files in
+Once installed, you can have a look at all tests files in the following folder: https://github.com/OpenGamGate/gam_tests/tree/master/src

 ---